qadan/drupal_selenium/REFERENCE.md

-executeJsSync|Execute a synchronous JavaScript script. historyBack|Move backward in the browser history. historyForward|Move forward in the browser history. refresh|Refresh the current window. selectFrame|Select a given frame in the current window. selectParentFrame|Select the parent of the current frame.
+executeJsSync|Execute a synchronous JavaScript script. historyBack|Move backward in the browser history. historyForward|Move forward in the browser history. openUrl|Navigate to a URL. postUrl|Navigate to a URL, fill out data, and make a POST request. refresh|Refresh the current window. selectFrame|Select a given frame in the current window. selectParentFrame|Select the parent of the current frame.